charlesdungy/process-scheduler/README.md

 **Shortest Process Next** selects jobs based on their expected runtime (service time).
 So as jobs arrive for execution and the processor is busy, jobs go into a priority queue.
 Then once the processor is ready, the next job executes.

 **Highest Response Ratio Next** selects jobs based on their normalized turnaround time.
 So as jobs arrive for execution and the processor is busy, they are placed into a list.
 Once the processor is ready, a calculation on each job in the list is performed.
 The calculation is the time spent waiting plus total runtime divided by total runtime.
-The job with the highest turnaround time, runs next.
+The job with the highest turnaround time runs next.

 #### FWIW

 Excluding the Python implementation, this was a school project.
 No source files were given.

 ## Visualizations

+Python portion not complete yet.

 ## License